Rjsrpp/Game-rep/README.md

-# Simple Java Project for testing
+# Simple Java Project for testing ap
 This is a demo project that you can use with [Buddy Continuous Deployment](https://buddy.works).